SoftMoonWebWare/syncdir.php/README.md

 you can use syncdir.php to make one unified archive.
 It can even find the files stuffed in different folders when your archive structures are dis-similar.

-# 3. Archive files (¡not tested!)
+# 3. Archive files
-Using the “Archive Mode” you can copy files from a source to a destination, avoiding any similar files found in an “archive folder”.
+Using the “Archive Mode” you can copy files from a source to a destination, avoiding any matching files found in an “archive folder”.
 The “archive folder” may be any folder (the destination folder by default).
 The folder/directory tree structure of the “archive folder” does not matter, and does not need to match the tree structure of the source.
 However, when the files are copied, the folder/directory tree structure is maintained from the source to the destination.